By Scott Ross

 Bugs looks fetching, but his color sense leaves a great deal to be desired.

 Trap Happy Porky (1945) a very funny Jones short anatomizing the pig’s increasing frustration with his un-welcome guests.
-Not nearly as great as the similarly-themed Clampett masterpiece Kitty Kornered a year later (which introduced an embryonic Sylvester) but awfully good on its own terms.
+Not nearly as great as the similarly-themed Clampett masterpiece Kitty Kornered a year later (and which featured an embryonic Sylvester) but, on its own terms, awfully good.